ermaitland/ga-project-1/README.md

 # Bugs

 I currently have a few small problems.
 I am aware if you add in an object to move the opposite direction it does not work in the function I have now.
 If I had more time, I would build a reverseMovement function to allow for some objects to go the other way and take a negative value for direction.
 This would give the game an added level of complexity.
+I am also aware the frog noises are still produced if you click the arrow buttons even if you’re not playing a game.

 # Future Improvements